MuzakkirHossainMinhaz/quran-player/README.md

 - Listen to all 114 surahs from the Holy Quran
 - Automatic play of selected surah
 - Simple and easy-to-use interface
+- Responsive design that works on desktop and mobile devices
 - Uses Fontawesome for icons

 ## Technologies Used